PMBJP

 • Himalayan areas

-• Island territories and backward areas mentioned as an aspirational district by NITI Aayog or opened by women entrepreneurs Divyang
+• Island territories and backward areas mentioned as aspirational district by NITI Aayog or opened by women entrepreneur

-• Janaushadhi Suvidha Oxo-biodegradable Sanitary Napkins were launched on 27.08.2019 to be made available at Re.1/- per pad only.
-Janaushadhi Suvidha Napkins are being made available for sale in more than 10 000 PMBJP Kendras across the country.
-The cumulative sales of Suvidha Napkins as on 30.11.2023 is 47.87 crores
+• Jan Aushadhi Suvidha Oxo-biodegradable Sanitary Napkins were launched on 27th August 2019 to be made available at ₹1/- per pad only.
+Jan Aushadhi Suvidha Napkins are being made available for sale in PMBJP Kendras across the country

-3. The prices of Janaushadhi medicines are 50%–90% less than those of branded medicines in the open market.
+1. Prices of the Jan Aushadhi medicines are 50%-80% less than that of branded medicine’s prices available in the open market.

-4. Medicines are procured only from World Health Organization-Good Manufacturing Practices (WHO-GMP)-certified suppliers to ensure the quality of the products.
+2. Medicines are procured only from World Health Organization – Good Manufacturing Practices (WHO-GMP) certified manufacturers for ensuring the quality of the products.

-5. Each batch of the drug is tested at laboratories accredited by the ‘National Accreditation Board for Testing and Calibration Laboratories (NABL) to ensure the best quality.
+3. Each batch of drug is tested at laboratories accredited by ‘National Accreditation Board for Testing and Calibration Laboratories’ (NABL) for ensuring best quality.

 6. The operating agency will be provided a 20% margin on the MRP (excluding taxes) of each drug.